korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_07_Abstraction_Interface/README.md

 Let's see what this really means when we create a static method on our own interface.
 This time, I want to work with the OrbitEarth interface.
-And I'm going to add a method, to log data to the console in a flexible way.
+And I'm going to add a method to log data to the console in a flexible way.

 ```java
 static void log(String description) {